Skip to content

 Signs and symbols

-• I go to East Finchley library to see if it’s there.
+• I go to East Finchley library the next day probably to see if it’s there.

 • It’s not, of course, but I look it up on the database and request it from the British Library.